CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 53.4.sec={_Providers} of {_general-purpose_AI_models} may rely on codes of practice within the meaning of Article {Article.56.Xnum} to demonstrate compliance with the obligations set out in paragraph 1 of this Article, until a {_harmonised_standard} is published.
 Compliance with European {_harmonised_standards} grants {_providers} the presumption of conformity to the extent that those standards cover those obligations. {_Providers} of {_general-purpose_AI_models} who do not adhere to an approved code of practice or do not comply with a European {_harmonised_standard} shall demonstrate alternative adequate means of compliance for assessment by the Commission.

-53.5.sec=For the purpose of facilitating compliance with Annex XI, in particular points 2 (d) and (e) thereof, the Commission is empowered to adopt delegated acts in accordance with Article {Article.97.Xnum} to detail measurement and calculation methodologies with a view to allowing for comparable and verifiable documentation.
+53.5.sec=For the purpose of facilitating compliance with Annex {Annex.XI.Xnum}, in particular points 2 (d) and (e) thereof, the Commission is empowered to adopt delegated acts in accordance with Article {Article.97.Xnum} to detail measurement and calculation methodologies with a view to allowing for comparable and verifiable documentation.

 53.6.sec=The Commission is empowered to adopt delegated acts in accordance with Article {Article.97.Xnum}(2) to amend Annexes XI and XII in light of evolving technological developments.